Edison Construction Accident Attorneys

 Construction accidents can have devastating consequences for workers, no matter where they occur.
 Though money won’t take away the pain of a worker’s injury, it can help the worker heal and move forward by providing them or their family the financial resources to pay for medical care and to cover wages the worker lost by taking time off to heal.

 If you have been injured in an on-the-job construction accident in northern New Jersey, you have rights to financial compensation.
-Contact the Jacoby & Meyers, LLP’s Edison office to speak to one of our Edison personal injury attorneys to learn more.
+Contact the Jacoby & Meyers, LLP’s Edison office to speak to one of our Edison Construction Accident attorneys to learn more.

 Common Construction Site Accidents